Rush Limbaugh on EIB Network, and we're having more fun than a human being should be allowed to have.

 Okay, this isn't a token.

-I'm gonna say I'm a purple heart Vietnam vet.
+I'm going to say I'm a Purple Heart Vietnam vet.

-And I just want to tell you, uh, you know, when I came home, people like Ted Kennedy and John Kerry tried to steal our honor, tried to shame our service, and yes, they did.
+And I just want to tell you, you know, when I came home, people like Ted Kennedy and John Kerry tried to steal our honor, tried to shame our service.

-And they those of that hope are trying to do the same thing now to our soldiers that are in Iraq.
+And those of that yoke are trying to do the same thing now to our soldiers that are in Iraq.

 And I want to tell you, thank God for you for calling these people to task.